-Instrumental texture analysis combined with sensory expertise are essential objective tools for the identification and measurement of subjective textural characteristics.
+Instrumental texture analysis combined with sensory expertise is an essential objective tool for the identification and measurement of subjective textural characteristics.
 Offering a broad range of repeatable, objective analyses of product quality and texture, Stable Micro Systems allows dairy manufacturers to scrutinize the production process from stage to stage and produce optimal, consistent results.

 A Back Extrusion Rig offers an invaluable measure of product consistency.
 A sample container of the test matter is compressed by a disc plunger attached to the TA.XTPlus Texture Analyser, which extrudes the product up and around the edge of the disc.
 The effort taken to do this is measured and results give an indication of viscosity.
-Such a measure relates to the body or flowing nature of the product, its mouth coating potential and spoonability.
+Such a measure relates to the body of flowing nature of the product, its mouth-coating potential, and spoonability.

 During the test, the force is seen to increase up until the point of maximum penetration depth of the cone probe.
 This peak force value (maximum force to shear) can be taken as the “Firmness” at the specified depth.
 The probe then proceeds to withdraw from the sample and any adhesive characteristics are indicated by a negative force region on the curve.